AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/FrameAttributeType/_ctor.md

 FrameAttributeType Constructor (XElement)
 =========================================
-AutomationML 2.1 APICreates a wrapper for the specified Frame Attribute.
+Creates a wrapper for the specified Frame Attribute.
 It is not checked, if the provided attribute Node represents a valid Frame attribute.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)